 Not much.

-The engineer opened the notebook to a marked page and said quietly, “These vent numbers match the replacement order that disappeared after the fire.”
+“These vent numbers match the replacement order that disappeared after the fire.”

 That broke the room.

-Not outrage first.
+Not with outrage at first.

-Cesare stopped trying to look wounded.
+Cesare stopped pretending to be injured.

 “And Lucia?”